Health, Nutrition & Exercise Sciences (HNES)

 Current concepts and trends in adapted physical activity, including the planning and implementation of physical activity programs and sports designed to meet the needs of individuals with disabilities.
 Prereq: Exercise Science program only.

 HNES 414.
-International Sport.
+Global Perspectives in Sport.
 3 Credits.

 HNES 425.
-Practical Sport Marketing Research.
+Strategic Sport Marketing.
 3 Credits.

 HNES 426.
-Sport Administration.
+Foundations of Sport Management.
 3 Credits.

 HNES 431.
 Sport Law.
 3 Credits.